 - Virtually non-existent cell coverage (regardless of carrier)

-This campground is designed for getting away from the big, bustling city so you can connect with nature, not cell towers.
+Yosemite Lakes RV Resort is designed for getting away from the big, bustling city so you can connect with nature, not cell towers.
 If you work from your RV as we do, plan on visiting when you can take some time off work and spend a few days fully immersing in your surroundings.
 It is only a few miles outside of one of America’s most loved and popular National Parks.
-If you want to explore Yosemite and disconnect from your busy, normal life, and you don’t mind an easy 40-minute drive into the Yosemite Valley Floor, this is a great campground to visit, especially if you have a Thousand Trails membership like us, as you won’t pay a nightly fee.
+If you want to explore Yosemite and disconnect from your busy, normal life.
+And you don’t mind an easy and scenic 40-minute drive into the Yosemite Valley Floor.
+This is a great campground to visit, especially if you have a Thousand Trails membership like us, as you won’t pay a nightly fee.

 We visited in late June 2017 and the weather was magnificent.
 We were never too hot or cold and had our RV windows open the whole time.
-It was late enough in the season not to be cold, yet early enough to still have snowmelt for the gushing waterfalls inside the park, especially since the 2016/17 winter had seen so much snow.
-From what we understand, if you come late in the season, the waterfalls often dry up, but we imagine that the crowds would be smaller then too.
-As with most national parks, the busiest times are from Memorial Day through to Labor Day, with July-August being the busiest time as school is out.
+It was late enough in the season not to be cold.
+Yet early enough to still have snowmelt for the gushing waterfalls inside the park.
+Especially since the 2016/17 winter had seen so much snow.
+From what we understand, if you come late in the season, the waterfalls often dry up.
+But we imagine the crowds would be smaller then too.
+As with most national parks, the busiest times are from Memorial Day through to Labor Day.
+July-August are the busiest time as school is out.